-Print media: Print media are the oldest means of mass communication.
-Daily newspapers, periodicals, magazines, books, posters, leaflets, billboard etc. are the examples of printed mass media.
-Through these media, national and international news on business, politics, sports, entertainments, literary and cultural works, advertisements etc. are transmitted to the readers.
-Message of print media are tangible.
+Print media are the oldest means of mass communication.
+Daily newspapers, periodicals, magazines, books, posters, leaflets, billboard, etc. are examples of printed mass media.
+Through these media, national and international news on business, politics, sports, entertainments, literary and cultural works, advertisements, etc. are transmitted to the readers.
+Message of print media is tangible.
 They are costly and are not suitable for illiterate people.

-Audio media: Radio, mike, record player etc are the prominent audio media of mass communication.
+Radio, mike, record player, etc are the prominent audio media of mass communication.
 Only listening is possible though these media.
 News, song, recitation of poem, short drama, advertisement, story etc. is broadcasted through these media.
 Among these audio media, radio has the largest coverage.
 Radio is very popular to illiterate and low-income people.

-Audio-visual media: Audio-visual media are those that make visual presentation of an object.
+Audio-visual media are those that make visual presentation of an object.
 Though these media, the audiences can listen and view the images.
-Television, cine-complex, VCD, DVD etc. are the popular audio-visual media of mass communication.
-Through these media, news, drama, film, advertisement etc. can easily be transmitted to a large number of audiences at a time in home and abroad.
+Television, cine-complex, VCD, DVD, etc. are the popular audio-visual media of mass communication.
+Through these media, news, drama, film, advertisement, etc. can easily be transmitted to a large number of audiences at a time in the home and abroad.
 As the price is decreasing, audio-visual media is gaining more and more popularity.

-Printed and visual media: Billboards, comic books, posters, cinema slides and neon-sings etc are also used as the printed and visual media of mass communication.
+Billboards, comic books, posters, cinema slides, and neon-sings etc are also used as the printed and visual media of mass communication.